zabop/mapboxDebug/topics/readme.md

 Edit the file to achieve the following.

 1. Make the square red
-2. Make the square blue and somewhat transparent.
+2. Make the square green and somewhat transparent.

 # t1